Wolfowitz Doctrine: Unilateralism

-The doctrine downplays the value of international coalitions.
+The first draft of the "doctrine" downplays the value of international coalitions.

 Like the coalition that opposed Iraqi aggression, we should expect future coalitions to be ad hoc assemblies, often not lasting beyond the crisis being confronted, and in many cases carrying only general agreement over the objectives to be accomplished.
 Nevertheless, the sense that the world order is ultimately backed by the U.S. will be an important stabilizing factor.

 This was rewritten with a change in emphasis in the April 16 release.

 Certain situations like the crisis leading to the Gulf War are likely to engender ad hoc coalitions.
 We should plan to maximize the value of such coalitions.
 This may include specialized roles for our forces as well as developing cooperative practices with others.

 Preventive Intervention

-The doctrine stated the U.S.'s right to intervene when and where it believed necessary.
+The first draft of the "doctrine" stated the U.S.'s right to intervene when and where it believed necessary.

 While the U.S. cannot become the world's policeman, by assuming responsibility for righting every wrong, we will retain the preeminent responsibility for addressing selectively those wrongs which threaten not only our interests, but those of our allies or friends, or which could seriously unsettle international relations.

 This was softened slightly in the April 16 release.

 While the United States cannot become the world's policeman and assume responsibility for solving every international security problem, neither can we allow our critical interests to depend solely on international mechanisms that can be blocked by countries whose interests may be very different than our own.
 Where our allies interests are directly affected, we must expect them to take an appropriate share of the responsibility, and in some cases play the leading role; but we maintain the capabilities for addressing selectively those security problems that threaten our own interests.

 Russian threat

-The doctrine highlighted the possible threat posed by a resurgent Russia.